Windfisch/midikraken/README.md

 (Guaranteed 1/3 * bit time distance from any edge, so the signal should be quite stable until then.)

+[Benchmarks show](firmware/benchmark/README.md) that this can be done fast enough for up to 16 software UARTs (and likely even more), while leaving plenty of cpu cycles (25% for 16 UARTs) free for other work.

 Flashing without a bootloader
 -----------------------------